noy-sternlicht/CHIMERA-KB/README.md

 ### Prerequisites
 * Python 3.11.2 or higher
 * [mistral-inference](https://github.com/mistralai/mistral-inference) installed.
+  * We use https://models.mistralcdn.com/mistral-7b-v0-3/mistral-7B-Instruct-v0.3.tar as the base model for all our experiments.
   * In case you'd like to retrain mistral-based baselines, you'd also have to set up [mistral-finetune](https://github.com/mistralai/mistral-finetune).
+* In case you want to reproduce the GoLLIE extraction results - follow the [GoLLIE](https://github.com/hitz-zentroa/GoLLIE) repository installation instructions first.
 * Note that:
   * Some code requires a GPU for training or evaluation.
   * Some code requires an OpenAI API key.
+  * Some code requires an HuggingFace API key.

 ### Installation